 - Hinged doors give clear, unobstructed access.

-- Available in a full range of sizes and capacities from a compact two drawer layout right through to a large eight drawer capacity.
+- Available in a full range of sizes and capacities from a compact two drawer layout such as the True TUC-27D-2 right through to a large eight drawer capacity as seen with the Inomak PWN3333-ECO.

 - Drawers often have gastronorm compatibility which allows for bulk movement of dishes with minimum fuss.
 Check that the GN compatibility e.g. 1/1, 2/1 etc. is in line with your requirements.